Zypher17/wifi-stealer/README.md

 If this manual POST writes to the log, the PHP side is fine.
 Then the issue is:

-- Wrong IP/URL hard‑coded in the `.ino`, or
+- Wrong IP/URL hard‑coded in the Digispark sketch, or
-- HID keystrokes being dropped because the Digispark is typing too fast.[web:84][web:85]
+- HID keystrokes being dropped because the Digispark is typing too fast.[page:0]

 **Keystroke / timing tips:**

 - Add longer delays after heavy commands:
   - 1500–4000 ms after the `netsh`/WiFi loop and `Export-Csv`
   - 1500–2000 ms after `Invoke-WebRequest`
-- Avoid one huge PowerShell line.
-Split it into multiple lines (like in this project), each sent by `DigiKeyboard.print(...)` + ENTER.
-This is much more reliable with Digispark HID.[web:37][web:72]
+- Avoid one huge PowerShell line if your Digispark becomes unreliable.
+Splitting the command into multiple logical lines, each sent by `DigiKeyboard.print(...)` + ENTER with a small delay, is more stable.

 ---